Social Contribution

 We are continuing the Mt.
 Fuji Manabi no Mori Project which began in 1998 to commemorate the 50th anniversary of the Company's establishment, setting out to restore the vitality of the rich national forest cloaking the foothills of Mt.
 Fuji that was extensively damaged by a typhoon.
 Today, this project visualizes the progress of tree growth in survey areas of planted regions and oversee natural forest recovery of Mt.
 Fuji Manabi no Mori.

-In fiscal 2022, Mt.
+In fiscal 2023, Mt.
 Fuji Manabi no Mori was used for volunteer activities and environmental education programs.
-A total of 1,636 people visited Mt.
+Approximately 1,300 people visited Mt.
 Fuji Manabi no Mori from inside and outside of the Company.
-The total number of visitors to date is approximately 34,000.
+The total number of visitors to date is approximately 35,000.

 Volunteer Activities in Forestry Development